findyourcountryteam/technical-writing-samples/README.md

-# technical-writing-samples
+# James Armstrong's technical-writing-samples
-If you're a hiring manager or recruiter, you're in the right place.
+Hiring manager or recruiter?
+You're in the right place.